nightsense/nightshell/README.md

 ## step 3 (optional) - dircolors

-The `dircolors` file defines the colours used by `ls` for distinguishing filetypes. nightshell comes with a customized version of `dircolors` in dark and light variants.
+`dircolors` is essentially a colourscheme for the `ls` command, defining which colours are used for distinguishing filetypes. nightshell features a customized `dircolors` in dark and light variants.

 To use nightshell `dircolors`: